 - 1 bay leaf

 - Fill a large pot with 12 cups of water.
-Place on the stove over high heat and bring to a boil.
+Place the pot on the stove over high heat and bring to a boil.

 - Meanwhile, rinse 1 cup of uncooked brown rice under cold water for at least 30 seconds.
 Once the water is boiling, add the bay leaf and carefully stir in the rinsed rice.

-- Let the rice boil for 30 minutes (uncovered), then drain the water.
+- Let the rice boil for 30 minutes uncovered, then drain the water.
 Remove the bay leaf.
-Add the rice back to the pot off the heat and cover.
-Let rice "steam" for 10 minutes, then fluff with a fork and continue with the recipe.
+Add the rice back to the pot (keep the pot off the heat) and cover it tightly with a lid.
+Let the rice "steam" for 10 minutes, then fluff it with a fork.

 - Add the rest of the ingredients to the pot with the cooked rice and stir to combine.
 Adjust seasonings to your liking and serve.